-MBA students who focus on business analytics gain expertise in the uses of data.
+MBA students who focus on business analytic gain expertise in the uses of data.
 As a result, they combine skills in finance, economics, investment, strategic management and organizational behavior with expertise in the best strategies for leveraging business analytics.

 How Businesses Use Analytics

 Organizations adopt business analytics to ensure that decisions are based on facts, not past experiences, emotions or intuition.
 Popular examples include the following.

 Data analytics have fueled the success of Major League Baseball teams such as the Boston Red Sox, Chicago Cubs and Houston Astros.
 Commitment to data-driven decisions has kept low-budget teams such as the Oakland Athletics and Tampa Bay Rays competitive despite having much lower team payrolls.

 Data is changing how healthcare operations become more efficient; consequently, delivering better patient outcomes.
 Real-time data helps clinicians make better diagnosis and treatment decisions.
 Data is leveraged to identify and treat common health issues among certain population demographics.